Origin and History

 In 1740, the regiments were reorganized.
 Each one now consisted of 4 fusilier battalions of 4 companies each.

-At the outbreak of the War of the Austrian Succession, part of Prié-Turinetti Infantry (2 fusilier battalions and the 2 grenadier companies) was allocated to the corps of FM Duke Ahremberg while the 2 other battalions remained at Nieuport and Ostende.
-At the end of February 1743, Ahremberg's Corps was sent to join the so called “Pragmatische Armee” built form British and Hanoverian troops and marched with them to Frankfurt am Main.
+In 1741, just after the outbreak of the War of the Austrian Succession, part of Prié-Turinetti Infantry (2 fusilier battalions and the 2 grenadier companies) was allocated to the corps of FM Duke Arenberg while the 2 other battalions remained at Nieuport and Ostende.
+At the end of February 1743, Arenberg's Corps was sent to join the so called “Pragmatische Armee” built form British and Hanoverian troops and marched with them to Frankfurt am Main.
 On June 27, the regiment (2 battalions and the grenadiers) took part in the Battle of Dettingen where it lost 30 men killed, 24 wounded and 9 missing.
 At the end of the year, the regiment returned once more to Luxembourg.
 In 1744, 3 battalions and the grenadiers were at Nieuport and 1 battalion at Termonde.
 They would remain in these places until 1756.

 In 1753, the Marquis de Prié-Turinetti ceded the regiment to Wilhelm Prince zu Sachsen-Gotha.